Let’s discover how water connects us as water is always on the move -visible and invisible.

 5. The water moves up the paper towels through a process called capillary action.
-The paper towel is made from fibers and the water travels through the gaps in the fibers, which pulls the water upward.
+The paper towel is made from fibres and the water travels through the gaps in the fibres, which pulls the water upward.
 In trees transpiration, which is water leaving the tree through its leaves, causes capillary action to take place drawing water up from the roots.

 6. Water is always on the move.
 Maybe it's moving down a hill, going up a tree, or evaporating.
 It might collect underground (invisible) or on the surface (visible) and will be shared by animals, trees, people and for making clean, green electricity in B.C.
 We can use water for electricity because it's always on the move.

 7. Remember to compost the paper cups and paper towels once the activity is complete.